DelineaXPM/delinea-platform/Scripts/SecretServer/Docusign/Discovery/readme.md

 - Click Cancel on the Add Flow Screen
 - Click **Add Scanner**
 - Find the Saas Tenant Scanner or the Scanner Created in the [Create Saas Tenant Scanner Section](#create-saas-tenant-scanner) and Click **Add Scanner**
-- Select the Scanner just Ceated and Click **Edit Scanner**
+- Select the Scanner just created and Click **Edit Scanner**
 - In the **lines Parse Format** Section Enter the Source Name (example: Docusign Tenant)
 - Click **Save**

 - Click **Add Scanner**
-- Find the Docusign Local Account Scanner  or the Scanner Creatted in the [Create Docusign Account Scanner Section](#create-Docusign-account-scanner) and Click **Add Scanner**
+- Find the Docusign Local Account Scanner  or the Scanner created in the [Create Docusign Account Scanner Section](#create-Docusign-account-scanner) and Click **Add Scanner**
 - Select the Scanner just Created and Click **Edit Scanner**
 - Click **Edit Scanner**
 - Click the **Add Secret** Link
-- Search for the Discovery Account Secret created in the [Instructions.md file](../Instructions.md)
+- Search for the Discovery Account Secret created in the [Instructions file](../Instructions.md)
 - Check the Use Site Run As Secret Check box to enable it **Note Default Site run as Secret had to be setup in the Site configuration.
     See the [Setting the Default PowerShell Credential for a Site](https://docs.delinea.com/online-help/secret-server/authentication/secret-based-credentials-for-scripts/index.htm?Highlight=site) Section in the Delinea Documentation